 Today more Hoosiers die from drug overdoses than auto accidents each year.
 The death toll from smoking equates to more than two fatal 747 airplane crashes each month.
 And we’re outpacing other states in our abuse of opioids and tobacco, ranking among the nation’s worst for the number of drug overdose deaths and percentage of residents who smoke.

-These findings – captured in two reports just released by the Richard M. Fairbanks Foundation – should provide a wake-up call to action.
+These findings were captured in two reports released by the Richard M. Fairbanks Foundation.
+They should provide a wake-up call to action.